 Some people are born male and some are born female.
 While there are some people who are transgender, whose gender identity does not match their assigned sex.
 Sex change surgery, also known as gender reassignment surgery (GRS) or sex reassignment surgery (SRS) is there to help these people.
-This is a surgical procedure which changes the sex of a person.
+This is a surgical procedure that changes the sex of a person.
 It changes a transgender person’s physical appearance according to there identified gender.
 It treats gender dysphoria in these people.
 This includes both feminization and masculinization surgeries.
 In masculinization surgery, there are two domains:

 In top surgery, mastectomy is performed to remove the breasts and give your chest a more male-like contour.
-Bottom surgery involves increasing the length of the clitoris which is called metoidioplasty, production of a penis and scrotum which are known as phalloplasty and scrotoplasty respectively and removal of the uterus that is a hysterectomy.
+Bottom surgery involves increasing the length of the clitoris which is called metoidioplasty, production of a penis, and scrotum which are known as phalloplasty and scrotoplasty respectively, and removal of the uterus that is a hysterectomy.
 This surgery is not for everyone.
 A number of things are considered before opting for surgery.
 However, normal people with assigned gender can also go for this if they want to.

 Before the operation, your assigned sex does not correspond to your gender identity.
 You suffer from gender dysphoria.
 You feel uncomfortable in your skin.
 However; after the surgery, you are a person of your desired sex.
 You are converted from a female to a male.

 Anesthesia is given to ensure that the patient does not suffer from pain during the surgery.
 Top and bottom surgeries are performed differently.

 Mastectomy: It is performed in two ways.
 In one method, an incision is given around the areola and excessive fat and breast tissue are removed through it.
 The skin is left as it is for a year.
 It retracts in this period of time.
 This method leaves prominent scars.
 In the other method, excess skin is also removed along with the tissue and fat.
 This leaves fewer scars.
 After this, male-like the contour of the chest is obtained.